-Brochures on sexual assault issues are available in the office of the Dean of Student Affairs should a student or employee report to the institution that he or she has been a victim of domestic violence, dating violence, sexual assault, or stalking.
-It is the student(s) option to notify the appropriate law enforcement authorities, including on-campus security authorities and local police.
+Brochures on sexual assault issues are available in the Student Lounge should a student or employee report to the institution that he or she has been a victim of domestic violence, dating violence, sexual assault, or stalking.
+It is the student(s) option to notify the appropriate law enforcement authorities, including oncampus security authorities and local police.
 At the student's request, the Dean of Student Affairs or other South University officials will assist in notifying the proper authorities.
 Victims of sexual assault or rape should follow these recommended steps: